VirgilSecurity/demo-twilio-backend-nodejs/ip-messaging/ios/README.md

             ///...
         }
         else {
-            /// There is no Virgil Cards found for the user.
+            /// There are no Virgil Cards found for the user.
             /// The application will create one automatically for free and will use it.
             ///...
         }